HLA-B75: Diseases

-HLA-B*1502 is associated with Carbamazepine and phenytoin induced Stevens–Johnson syndrome in Chinese and Thai.
-One study showed a 100% association between B*1502 and the drug induced skin disorder in Chinese.
+HLA-B*1502 is associated with carbamazepine and phenytoin–induced Stevens–Johnson syndrome in Chinese and Thai people.
+One study showed a 100% association between B*1502 and the drug-induced skin disorder in a Chinese population.
 In Europe the B*1502 positive patients are only found in this syndrome of persons of East Asian descent, however B58 confers susceptibility to both groups but to a lesser degree and is sensitive to allopurinol.